classis/buzzerbutler-zang/README.md

 1. npm install
 2. modify the values in config/default.yml
 3. npm start
-4. make sure in twilio the all calls come in for the phone number go to {host}/twilio
+4. make sure in Zang the all calls come in for the phone number go to {host}/zang

 ### From Docker
 1. docker run classis/buzzerbutler
 2. set the following env variables

-TWILIO_ACCOUNT_SID - id from twilio
+ZANG_ACCOUNT_SID - id from zang

-TWILIO_TOKEN - token from twilio
+ZANG_TOKEN - token from Zang

-TWILIO_LOCATION_NAME - name that gets stated when called
+ZANG_LOCATION_NAME - name that gets stated when called

-TWILIO_PHONE_NUMBER - twilio number that called id uses
+ZANG_PHONE_NUMBER - Zang number that called id uses

 BB_DB_PATH - path to store state